Six runners share what it means to move (and live) as their authentic selves.

 Editor’s note: These responses have been lightly edited for clarity.

 I have been running literally as long as I can remember.
-My mum used to run marathons and I’ve been in a running family my whole life.
-I came out as trans my senior year of college, and wasn’t exactly kicked off my lacrosse team, but pretty much was made to feel uncomfortable.
+My mom used to run marathons and I’ve been in a running family my whole life.
+I came out as trans in my senior year of college, and wasn’t exactly kicked off my lacrosse team, but pretty much was made to feel uncomfortable.
 So I ended up just not playing my senior year because of that, and I kind of took running back, because I didn’t have as much other physical activity and stuff going on.

 I really liked that sort of connection of joining a running club, and I really like working out with other people.
 There’s not a lot of sports opportunities where you are not gendered.
 Even though you still have to sign up under a specific gender, once you get there, everyone is just there.
 Standing in the starting corral you don’t know what gender I signed up for.
 No matter what, I found that once I got to the race, no one knew, and I really liked that part of running.

 I’ve been living authentically as myself for, coming up on eight years now, and honestly it was around that time when I started running.
 After I got my start trying to be 90 days sober and freshly out of the closet, I was running with the general meditative nature of running and like trying to be in my body.
 It really went hand in hand with my transition and finding peace and myself.